hyperledger/caliper/src/adapters/README.md

 # How to write your own blockchain adapter
 Let's look inside first and learn about how the whole framework interacts with the backend blockchain system.
-When the benchmark engine is running, the master process of benchmark engine will call the user defined blockchian class to complete the blockchain's and chaicodes' installation.
+When the benchmark engine is running, the master process of benchmark engine will call the user defined blockchain class to complete the blockchain's and chaincodes' installation.
 Then, after the master process launches the corresponding clients, each client will do the test.
 During the test, the client will get current blockchain's context, run test scripts, release the blockchain's context in the end, and return the performance statistics.
 Hence, if users intend to test the blockchain system which Caliper is unable to support, the bellows are what the users would concern about.

-* Use Blockchain NBI to write your own blockchian Class: Below is a Blockchain interface implementaion example.
+* Use Blockchain NBI to write your own blockchain Class: Below is a Blockchain interface implementation example.
   ```
     /**
     * Implements {BlockchainInterface} for a myblockchain backend.